Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

-The SM predictions for the absolute branching ratios of $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}L^-$ decays are still plagued by the large uncertainties from the CKM matrix element $|V_{cb}|$ and the $B_{(s)}\to D_{(s)}^{(\ast)}$ transition form factors.
-To minimize these uncertainties and to further test the factorization hypothesis in these class-I decays, a particularly clean and direct method proposed firstly by Bjorken~\cite{Bjorken:1988kk} is to consider the ratios of the non-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}L^-$ decay rates with respect to the corresponding differential semi-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}\ell^-\bar{\nu}_{\ell}$ decay rates evaluated at $q^2=m_L^2$, where $\ell$ refers to either an electron or a muon, and $q^2$ is the four-momentum squared transferred to the lepton pair.
-In this way, we obtain~\cite{Neubert:1997uc,Beneke:2000ry,Bjorken:1988kk}\footnote{Here we assume that the semi-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}\ell^-\bar{\nu}_{\ell}$ decays do not receive any NP contributions beyond the SM, as indicated by the current experimental data~\cite{Zyla:2020zbs,Amhis:2019ckw,Jung:2018lfu}.}
+The CKM matrix element $|V_{cb}|$ and the $B_{(s)}\to D_{(s)}^{(\ast)}$ transition form factors are key inputs aimed at precise theoretical predictions for the absolute branching ratios of $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}L^-$ decays, and their uncertainties are still non-negligible.
+As can be seen from Table~\ref{tab:FFs}, while the $B_{(s)}\to D_{(s)}$ transition form factors have reached a precision of less than $\sim2\%$~\cite{Bernlochner:2017jka,McLean:2019qcx}, the uncertainties of the $B_{(s)}\to D_{(s)}^*$ counterparts are still large, especially for $A_0^{B_{s}\to D_{s}^{*}}$ with only a $\sim11\%$ precision~\cite{Harrison:2021tol}.
+Furthermore, different choices of $|V_{cb}|$ also affect the final results of the absolute branching ratios~\cite{Huber:2016xod,Bordone:2020gao}.
+In order to minimize the impacts of these input parameters, one can consider the ratios of the non-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}L^-$ decay rates with respect to the corresponding differential semi-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}\ell^-\bar{\nu}_{\ell}$ decay rates evaluated at $q^2=m_L^2$, where $\ell$ refers to either an electron or a muon, and $q^2$ is the four-momentum squared transferred to the lepton pair.
+In this way, one obtains~\cite{Bjorken:1988kk,Neubert:1997uc,Beneke:2000ry}\footnote{Here we assume that the semi-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}\ell^-\bar{\nu}_{\ell}$ decays do not receive any NP contributions beyond the SM, as indicated by the current experimental data~\cite{ParticleDataGroup:2020ssz,HFLAV:2019otj,Jung:2018lfu}.}